Building Trust Through Engagement

 Co-Design

-City governments increasingly recognize that technical data alone—traffic counts, emissions inventories, census figures—cannot capture the full realities of urban life.
+City governments increasingly recognize that technical data alone—traffic counts, emissions inventories, census figures—cannot capture the full realities of the environmental and structural impacts on frontline communities.
 To build equitable and resilient cities, planners and policymakers are integrating lived experiences and community storytelling into decision-making processes.
-These narratives, when translated into reliable and actionable data, provide a richer, more inclusive foundation for city plans, policies, and projects.

-Community Economic Development Tour in Jackson, Mississippi
+Coordinating Economic Development Tour for 2C Mississippi : Jackson, Mississippi

 The EHP Model

-Results of Granular Community Engagement
+Impacts of Community Engagement

 • New Orleans, Louisiana – Post-Katrina Recovery